Sarbjit (film): Casting and characters

-Aishwarya Rai, Randeep Hooda and Richa Chadda was Omung's first choice for principal characters in the film.
-The Media has questioned Omung on casting Aishwarya as she does not resemble Dalbir Kaur.

-He said that "It is the story of the character not the resemblance.
+Aishwarya Rai Bachchan, Randeep Hooda and Richa Chadda was Omung's first choice for principal characters in the film.
+On casting Aishwarya, as she does not resemble Dalbir Kaur, Omung said that "It is the story of the character not the resemblance.
 Everybody told me I was mad to cast Aishwarya.
 But then, they said similar things when I cast Priyanka Chopra for Mary Kom; that she won't fit the role, she doesn't look North Eastern, and so on.
 But I’d decided that for Dalbir's part, I wanted someone who's mature enough, who could play a 22-year-old and 60-year-old as well, someone who commands and demands respect when she speaks.
 Aishwarya is a director's actress, she is a fantastic.
 We can see her in any role possible, but yes, they talk about her beauty more."

 It was reported that Sarabjit's daughters were also keen on Randeep Hooda playing the title role.
 The actor had lost 18 kg in 28 days.
 Richa Chadda was selected for the role of Sarbjit's wife.
 This is her second film opposite Hooda.
 Darshan Kumar was cast as Pakistani lawyer who fights for Sarabjit in the film.
-Ankur Bhatia was confirmed to play as Aishwarya Rai's husband in the film.
+Ankur Bhatia was confirmed to play as Aishwarya Rai Bachchan's husband in the film.

 Filming

 The film locations included Punjab, Delhi and Mumbai.
-Few crucial scenes was shot at the Wagah Border.
+Few crucial scenes were shot at the Wagah Border.
 The director had created the by-lanes of Pakistan in Mumbai Bohri Mohallah, besides Punjab.
 The protagonist's house was recreated in Aarey Colony in the city though it could have been shot in Tarn Taran (Sarbjit Singh's hometown), the filmmaker reasoned that the town looks a little too modernized for the Punjab of 90s.
 Since Sarbjit's home was to be shown over a period of two decades, the set was changed accordingly.
 It was reported on 18 March 2016 that the film shoot was halted for over four hours and producer (Zafar Mehdi) was arrested for hurting national sentiments while shooting a rally sequence with anti-Indian slogans in Urdu.
 The scene didn't go down well with the locals at Bhendi Bazaar and they filed a complaint against the makers.
 However Police officials has released Zafar Mehdi as they had valid permission to shoot for the film.

 Release

-Sarbjit was selected for the Indiwood Panorama Competition section at the 2nd edition of Indiwood Carnival 2016 in Hyderabad.
+Sarbjit was selected for the Indiwood Panorama Competition at the 2nd edition of Indiwood Carnival 2016 in Hyderabad.